ReMaxDSSTJ-pico/lectorhid/README.md

 I really don't like VS Code but it's free and I have to use it.
 And I waste too much time finding and searching how the VS Code works, with those entangled .json files.

+It needs the hidapi from usblib.
+Get the hidapi library from https://github.com/libusb/hidapi/tree/master and install to your system.

+This program uses a Makefile, so get CMAKE for windows in order to compile with Maketools on VS Code.

 tjactivo@hotmail.com